December 25, 1942: The day Francoise Durr was born

-On December 25, 1942, Françoise Dürr was born, one of the greatest French tennis players in history.
-Discover a little more about her and particularly the atypical technique she had.
+On December 25, 1942, Francoise Durr, one of the greatest French tennis players in history, was born.
+Discover a little more about her and particularly the unorthodox technique she had

-On that day, December 25, 1942, Françoise Dürr, nicknamed “Frankie”, one of the few French women to have won Roland Garros, was born in Algiers.
-Famous for her unorthodox technique as well as her fighting spirit, she triumphed at the French Open in 1967, and remained the last French woman to do so for the next 33 years, when Mary Pierce won in 2000.
-She also took part in the creation of the WTA and the first women’s professional circuits.
-She is one of the most outstanding players of the 1960s and 1970s.
+On this day, December 25, 1942, Francoise Durr, nicknamed “Frankie”, one of the few French women to have won Roland-Garros, was born in Algiers.
+Famous for her unorthodox technique as well as her fighting spirit, she triumphed at the French Open in 1967, and remained the last French woman to do so for the next 33 years until Mary Pierce won it in 2000.
+Durr became one of the most outstanding players of the 1960s and 1970s and also took part in the creation of the WTA Tour and the initial women’s pro circuits.

-Françoise Dürr, the Frenchwoman with an atypical style of play
+Francoise Durr, the Frenchwoman with an unorthodox style of play

-Françoise Dürr had one of the most interesting techniques ever seen in top-level tennis.
-According to the International Tennis Hall of Fame, her serve is “so slow that it might not even be picked up by radar”, she held her racquet with her index finger along the handle.
+Francoise Durr had one of the most interesting techniques ever seen in top-level tennis.
+According to the International Tennis Hall of Fame, her serve was “so slow that it might not even be picked up by radar” and she held her racquet with her index finger along the handle.

 Since I started playing without a coach, I developed an unacademic grip.Françoise Dürr

 Her strangest shot was certainly her backhand, which she played with her wrist bent, her grip sometimes forcing her to put her knee down to hit the ball in good conditions.
 Durr herself explained to the WTA: